molleraj/MetaCRAST/README.md

 5. Apply CPU affinity on Linux platforms (2+ CPU sockets).

 -- Mario Roy

+CPU affinity can be applied using the `-z` option for systems running on 2 or more nodes (sockets).
+An example is below.
+`MetaCRASTp5 -p query/AMDquery.fa -i data/simAMDmetagenome-600-454.fasta -o test -d 3 -l 60 -c 0.9 -a 0.9 -n 64 -z`

 # Usage
 `MetaCRAST` takes **FASTA or FASTQ** files as inputs (both for the CRISPR DRs and the metagenome).
 Optional arguments are in brackets.